 - Buying a standard policy and canceling when you no longer need it

 - Having someone add you to their policy

 - Buying non-owner coverage

-Q: Does temporary car insurance cost more than other policies?
+Q: Does short-term insurance cost more than other policies?

 A: This depends on several factors, including the coverage you buy, your risk factors, location, and a lot more.
-Short-term or temporary insurance could end up being more expensive than regular car insurance due to fees and special insurance like non-owner coverage.
-On the other hand, you may be able to find a cheap temporary car insurance policy.
+Short-term or temporary coverage could end up being more expensive than a regular policy due to fees and special types like non-owner.
+On the other hand, you may be able to find a cheap temporary policy.
 But it’s going to take a lot of your time to find and sign up for one, only to cancel a short time later.